 Our beautiful 22-acre campus adjoins Seneca Creek State Park and offers students the opportunity to explore and play in a nature-rich environment.

 Rubber boots are at the top of the school supply list for students at Butler Montessori.
-They’re essential for the 150 preschool through eighth-grade students who enjoy the many opportunities to learn from the natural environment around them.
+They’re essential for the 170 preschool through 8th grade students who enjoy the many opportunities to learn from the natural environment around them.

 Butler Montessori’s ‘Green School’ mission is a large part of the Montessori pedagogy and is manifested in innumerable ways at Butler Montessori.

 In 2017-18 we were accepted by the Maryland Green Schools Award Program (MDGS) which allows schools and their communities to evaluate their efforts in environmental sustainability.
 Use this link to learn more about Butler Montessori’s application to the MAEOE (Maryland Association for Environmental & Outdoor Education) program.